whitneyburton/portfolios/students/1804-front/michael-lyons/20180608-michael-lyons-m1.md

 ## D: Professional Skills

-This mod, we focused on building complete LinkedIn, GitHub, and Stack Overflow profiles, and additionally exploring our personal strengths using the StrengthsFinder application.
+In mod1, we focused on building complete LinkedIn, GitHub, and Stack Overflow profiles, and additionally exploring our personal strengths using the StrengthsFinder application.
 We also focused on how to maintain a healthy head space using meditation and mental health accountability buddies.

 * [LinkedIn](https://www.linkedin.com/in/mikejohnlyons/)
 * [Github](https://github.com/michaelyons)